hrayrhar/hrayrhar.github.io/_pages/about.md

 disentanglement; increasing modularity; avoiding synergy; etc).
 We often express these properties with information-theoretic quantities and propose methods for optimizing such objectives.
-More broadly, I am interested in core research in machine learning, studying the generalization phenomenon of deep neural networks, and in estimation/approximation of information-theoretic quantities.
+More broadly, I am interested in core research in machine learning, designing novel representation learning approaches, studying the generalization phenomenon of deep neural networks, and in estimation/approximation of information-theoretic quantities.